zhawjtran/data_analytics/README.md

 ### GitHub Codespaces

-Click the green button above and create a code space.
+Create a new codespace o GitHub.
 Everything should be set up as needed.

 ### Locally (use only, if you need a clone of the GitHub repo on your local computer)